sfc-gh-ebotwick/techup_26_eval_hol/README.md

 Now - follow instructions in [coco_setup_instructions.md](https://github.com/sfc-gh-ebotwick/techup_26_eval_hol/blob/main/coco_setup_instructions.md) to get setup with CoCo in Github Codespaces.

 Once CoCo is installed and configured - start a new CoCo CLI session by running ```cortex```.
-Run the two prompts in [coco_prompts.txt](https://github.com/sfc-gh-ebotwick/techup_26_eval_hol/edit/main/coco_prompts.txt).
+Click shift+tab to go into  Run the two prompts in [coco_prompts.txt](https://github.com/sfc-gh-ebotwick/techup_26_eval_hol/edit/main/coco_prompts.txt).
 The first prompt will help analyze the evaluation executed in step 1 and improve your agent based on observed failure patterns.
 The second prompt will kick off a new evaluation run to measure how well your agent improved from your baseline to your optimized version.

 ## 4. Challenge!